If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

 More efficient machines are designed to use less water and to fill and empty at a faster rate.
 The manufacturer specifications can be quite detailed when it comes to energy ratings, so take the time to make a serious comparison.

 The highest energy rating for washing machines is A +++, with most being A+.
-However, as the dryer function consumes a lot of energy, most combos are rated "A".
+However, as dryers consume a lot of energy, most combos are rated at just "A".

-The best washer dryers come with a number of programs or settings.
+The best washer and dryers come with a number of programmes or settings.

 These usually determine the length of time, heat and other factors that will be involved with your wash cycle, as well as such as spin speed.

-These are just a couple of the many features you will find when you begin to look at washer/dryer combos, and we recommend you take the programs available into account when making your decision.
+These are just a couple of the many features you will find when you begin to look these appliances, and we recommend you take the programs available into account when making your decision.